The Time (The Time album)

 The Time is the 1981 debut album by the Time.
 The album was largely produced and arranged by Prince, credited as Jamie Starr.
 Three singles came from the album: "Get It Up", "Cool" and "Girl", with the first two charting within the top ten on the R&B charts.

 Recording

 Although the individual members of the Time are credited with playing their instruments, the music was almost entirely performed by Prince.
-The only instrumental performance not by Prince was by Doctor Fink, who played synth on "Cool".
-Morris Day sang lead vocals, replacing Prince's guide vocals.
+The only instrumental performances not by Prince were by Dr. Fink, who played synthesizer solos on "Get It Up" and "The Stick", and Morris Day, who played drums for the majority of the album.
+Day also sang lead vocals, replacing Prince's guide vocals.

 The credits list the recording studio as the fictional "Time Studio", but recording took place in Prince's Kiowa Trail Home Studio, Chanhassen, Minnesota, during April 1981.
 "Oh, Baby" had originally been recorded during the Prince album sessions from late April to 13 June 1979, at Alpha Studios, Burbank, California, but the version on the album is from the April 1981, sessions.